 Back rolling can make all the difference on whether achieving just a good paint job or having a smooth, consistent and professional looking finish on your walls.
 When applying this application method properly; you can get some of the same results as the professional painters do.

 Pro Color Painting first originated in 1989 in sunny south Florida.
 In 1999 the painting company was moved to Gainesville, FL. allowing the owner to attend college full time.
 After a few years, Pro Color found its home in the Destin/Ft.
 Walton Beach area, thriving for a decade.
 Today the Pro Color Painting in Jacksonville, FL. has exploded into a top-rated, award winning, commercial and residential painting contractor.
-Pro Color Painting is well versed in all aspects of high-performance coatings, epoxies, water-proofing, interior painting, exterior painting and drywall repairs.
+Pro Color Painting is highly-experienced in all aspects of high-performance coatings, epoxies, water-proofing, interior painting, exterior painting and drywall repairs.

 Orange Park Painter | Painters in Mandarin | Exterior Painting